kth-gt/cb2442/lab/b1/readme.md

 **Q4** Which tool did you choose?
 Why?
 Did you change any parameters from the default settings?
 Which, how, and why?

-Make a fasta file of all the candidate genes you’ve found.
-Make sure to erase all comments or other lines that don’t fit the fasta format.
+Now you have a fasta file of all the candidate genes you’ve found.

 **Q5** How many genes did this tool find?
 Is this a good estimate for the number of genes in this organism?
-Why/why not?

-Now download the total set of predicted genes.
-If this is not possible, select everything with the mouse, paste it to a plain text document and save it.
+Why/why not? *Hint: check the [Bioinformatics Tools Booklet](../biotoolsbooklet.md) for commands that can count lines containing a pattern*

 Now that we have identified the genes (at least the most likely genes according to the gene finder you employed), we can start studying their functions.
 One approach for doing this is to compare these new sequences with annotated sequences from other organisms.
 A very popular tool for doing this is Blast.
 Check the [Bioinformatics Tools Booklet](../biotoolsbooklet.md) for instructions on how to use online Blast for nucleotides.
-Blast the first 5 genes you have found.
+Open the fasta file with the candidate genes and Blast the first 5 genes.

 **Q6** Which Blast variant have you chosen?
 Why?
 Did you change any parameters from the default settings?
 Which, how, and why?